Find the complete MLA Handbook in the library collections.

 MLA uses the (author page) format for in-text citations.
 Please see the examples below for examples with one author, two authors, three or more authors, and short quotations.

-An in-text citation for a work with one author consists of the last name and page number:
+An in-text citation for a work with one author consists of the last name and page number (Author page):

 The kid enjoys violence and retains innocence throughout his journey (McCarthy 24).

-An in-text citation for a work with two authors consists of the last names of both authors and the page number:
+An in-text citation for a work with two authors consists of the last names of both authors and the page number (Author 1 and Author 2 page):

 Scholars of the period agree that the battle of Philippi took place in 42 B.C. slightly west of the ancient city (Batura and Sears 359).